Academic and Enrollment Support Services

 Course Offerings and Locations

 The courses in this catalog represent academic offerings for each discipline.
 Specific courses are given in accordance with student demand.
-The Graduate Schedule of Courses, which includes section listings, times and locations, is available online.
+The complete schedule of courses which includes section listings, times, and locations is available online.